 Words in Red Ministry provides:

 Food, clothing, personal hygiene needs, medical assistance, vehicle emergency repair and gas, employment assistance. laundry assistance and more to those in need.
 All our services are provided without cost and are made possible by others members of the Body of Christ who wish to help.
 We follow His example and extend His love to anyone who needs help.
+Please note: We do not provide cash assistance for utilities or other needs at this time.
+However, we can direct you to some places that may be able to help with these types of needs.

 As Christians, we have a profound responsibility to spread the good news through not just words, but actions.